gr33ndata/nix/README.md

 # Nix

-These are my unix configurations
+These are my unix et al configurations

 ## Fish